turingschool/career-development-curriculum/module-5/accountability_group_DTR.md

 Group Members:

 Schedule for weekly meetings and regular Stand Ups (must have 1 weekly meeting and at least 2 Stand Ups a week):
+*Be prepared to come up with 2-3 different times in case groups overlap so that Tracey can meet with all groups.*

 #### Technical Section
 * What do we want to work on together for technical practice?
 Suggestions: group code challenges/project work/code reviews